This luscious berry semi naked cake finishes out my spring sweets week! It is so easy, I almost hate to call it a recipe!

 - plunk some berries on top and call it a day

-How do you smooth a semi naked cake
+How do you smooth the frosting on a semi naked cake

 I have included links (affiliate) below to a few tools that make smoothing out the frosting easier.
 But by far the best way to ensure a smooth frosting is using a spatula that is dipped into warm water.